 An expansion of solar PV cell and battery capacity can have significant consequences the operation and expansion of the Danish electricity system.
 The report suggests as PV mainly will be connected to the electricity grid close to where electricity consumption is.
-Hence, the transmission network is used to a lesser extent to supply the underlying distribution network when the solar PV cells produce the most.
-In some cases, the transmission network will be used to transport electricity from areas with surplus to areas with deficits.
-A significant expansion with photovoltaic solar cells also makes balancing the power system more challenging.
+Hence, the transmission grid is used to a lesser